Rural Housing Service, USDA.

 |Less than 21%-more than 0%||1|

-Priority 6—NOFA responses for the revitalization, repair, and transfer (as stipulated in 7 CFR 3560.406) of existing direct section 515 housing and properties involved in the Agency's MPR program (transfer costs, including equity payments, are subject to Agency approval and must be an eligible use of loan proceeds listed in 7 CFR 3565.205) will receive an additional 30 points.
+Priority 5—NOFA responses for the revitalization, repair, and transfer (as stipulated in 7 CFR 3560.406) of existing direct section 515 housing and properties involved in the Agency's MPR program (transfer costs, including equity payments, are subject to Agency approval and must be an eligible use of loan proceeds listed in 7 CFR 3565.205) will receive an additional 10 points.

 Notifications: Responses will be reviewed for completeness and eligibility.
-The USDA Rural Development will notify those lenders whose responses are selected via letter.
+The USDA Rural Development will notify those lenders whose responses are selected via a Notice to Proceed with Application Processing letter.
 The USDA Rural Development will request lenders without GRRHP lender approval to apply for GRRHP lender approval within 30 days upon receipt of notification of selection.
-For information regarding GRRHP lender approval, please refer to the section entitled “Submission of Documentation for GRRHP Lender Approval” in this NOFA.

 Lenders will also be invited to submit a complete application to the USDA Rural Development State Office where the project is located.